-Assessment will be conducted via a combination or written assignments, presentations/briefings, and in-class group presentations.
-This combination allows for the assessment of two SLO's (Writing and Communication) at the same time, something which is necessary given the pace of the certificate program.
+Assessment will be conducted via: written assignments, presentations/briefings, and inclass group presentations.
 Students will be expected to present key findings on best practices in published literature and cases histories, apply theoretical concepts to current events and case studies, and to demonstrate pre-professional skills in developing effective written work and live presentations.

-These assignments will be read and observed by the Director of the Center for the Study of Homeland Security.
-Utilizing an established rubric, the Director will record independent scores based off of both the submitted research papers and the presentations which constitute each students portfolio.
+These assignments will be read/observed by the Director of the Center for the Study of Homeland Security.
+Utilizing an established rubric, the Director will record independent scores based off of both submitted research papers and presentations.
 The Director then submits a report of the assessment findings, as well as any related action plans, to the chair of the Department of History and Political Science and the Political Science Program coordinator, the Dean of CHASS, as well as the Assistant Provost for Assessment and Student Learning.
 The CSHS director holds primary responsibility for ongoing program assessment activities as well as for revision of the plan itself.